Police Records Request

 - We have five business days to respond to requests.
-Within those five days, we may send the requested copies, deny the request, provide a letter stating more time is required due to volume of requests or legal review.
+Within those five days, we may send the requested copies, deny the request, or provide a letter stating more time is required due to volume of requests or legal review.
 If more time is needed, an estimated date of completion will be provided.
 (RCW 42.56).

 - Public records are subject to disclosure unless otherwise exempt by law.
 If this is the case for your request, you will be notified of the qualifying exemptions.

 - Please be advised that if you have entered other requests that are currently open, the Records Division will queue your other requests separately.
 This means that we will work on only one request for each requester at a time in order to continue providing records to other members of the public.